rosen-bridge/contract-test/README.md

 #### 2- Merge Watcher Permits
-In the payment procedure-reward distribution phase (B.4), we will see guards will pay back the X-RWT token besides the watcher reward after accepting the trigger events.
+In the payment procedure-reward distribution phase (B.4), we will see guards will pay back the X-RWT token besides the watcher reward after accepting the event triggers.
 A watcher can spend all these boxes with his WID token as authentication.
 He may want to merge these boxes and extract the collected rewards.
 Also, he can create a new event commitment while merging boxes (See B.2).

 <p  align="center">
 <img  src="Images/Merge_Permits.png">